Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Achieving Near-Optimal ULI for Linear Bandits in Large Arm-Space

 \textbf{High-level idea behind our solution.} To address the aforementioned issues, we propose an oracle-efficient linear bandit algorithm in \pref{alg:PE_infinite_arm} which can eliminate bad arms by efficiently querying an optimization oracle.
 Our algorithm equips PE with a newly-developed \textit{adaptive barycentric spanner} technique.
 The proposed technique selects a finite \textit{representative arm set} to represent (possibly infinite) active arm set and adaptively adjusts the selection of arms across phases.
 By conducting the (approximate) $G$-optimal design \citep{kiefer1960equivalence} on the representative arm set and playing each arm in the set according to the design, the algorithm can acquire accurate estimations uniformly over all active arms.
 Moreover, the adaptive barycentric spanner approach can be implemented by efficiently querying an optimization oracle in polynomial times.

-Before describing the algorithm, we introduce the definition of barycentric spanner \citep{AwerbuchK08}. \begin{definition}[$C$-approximate barycentric spanner] Let $\calA \subseteq \fR^d$ be a compact set.
+The definition of barycentric spanner \citep{AwerbuchK08} is presented as follows. \begin{definition}[$C$-approximate barycentric spanner] Let $\calA \subseteq \fR^d$ be a compact set.
 The set $\calB=[b_1,\ldots,b_d] \subseteq \calA$ is a $C$-approximate barycentric spanner for $\calA$ if each $a \in \calA$ can be expressed as a linear combination of points in $\calB$ with coefficients in the range of $[-C,C]$. \end{definition}

+\textbf{Why adaptive barycentric spanner?} The primary reason that the non-adaptive barycentric spanner technique \citep{AwerbuchK08} fails to work for PE is that it requires the knowledge of the space that the active arm set spans.
+However, acquiring such knowledge is often difficult because the active arm set, which may span a \textit{proper linear subspace} of $\fR^d$, varies for different phases and the number of active arms could be infinite.
+Our algorithm shown in \pref{alg:bary_span} (whose pseudocode is deferred to \pref{app:deferred_barycentric_spanner} due to space limit) can identify a barycentric spanner for active arm set adaptively for each phase, even if they do not span $\fR^d$.

 \textbf{Algorithm procedure.} Our algorithm proceeds in phases $m=1,2,\ldots$, and each phase consists of consecutive rounds.
 At the beginning of phase $m$, the algorithm invokes subroutine \pref{alg:bary_span} to identify a $C$-approximate barycentric spanner $\calB_m$ which can linearly represent all arms in active arm set $\calA_m$ where $\calA_1 = \calA$ and $\forall m \geq 2$